Porter Moss: Cincinnati Tigers

-In 1934 Porter Moss joined the newly formed Cincinnati Tigers.
+In 1934, Porter Moss joined the newly formed Cincinnati Tigers.
 The Tigers were the creation William DeHart Hubbard a Cincinnati native and Olympic gold medalist.
 The Tigers would start the season as a member of the Negro Southern League but it is unclear if they remained in the league since they were not mentioned in the league's second half standings.
 The team also joined the Indiana-Ohio League in June and played in the league through the elimination playoffs in August.

 Moss had mixed results pitching for the Tigers in 1934.
-On June 3 Moss struck out 13 batters in a 5 to 2 victory over the Louisville Black Caps of the Negro Southern League and again on July 13 he led the Tigers to a 4 to 1 victory over the Baltimore Black Sox of the Negro National League with 12 strike outs.
+On June 3, Moss struck out 13 batters in a 5 to 2 victory over the Louisville Black Caps of the Negro Southern League; on July 13, he led the Tigers to a 4 to 1 victory over the Baltimore Black Sox of the Negro National League with 12 strike outs.
 He pitched in at least two of the four games the Tiger played during the Indiana-Ohio League elimination series and was the losing pitcher for each match.
 The first game of the series Moss held the Richmond Lincos to five hits and one run but the Tigers lost 1 to 0.
 The second game of the series Moss came in as a relief pitcher in the 4th inning and was removed in the 8th after giving up seven hits and five runs.

 Moss continued to pitch for the Cincinnati Tigers in 1935.
 The Tigers played teams from the Negro Southern League, Negro National League, and the Indiana-Ohio League as an independent ball club.
-Moss pitched in relief in the Tiger's win against the Japanese All-Star Tokyo Giants.
+Moss pitched in relief in the Tigers' win against the Japanese All-Star Tokyo Giants.
 He also toured Canada with the Tigers in late August and early September.
 The Cincinnati Enquirer reported that in 1935 Moss won 35 of the 39 games he started.

 Moss was elected to the East Team for the East-West All-Star game and was selected to play in the North-South Game in 1936.
 He did not play in the East-West game though as only three of the five pitchers were used in the game: Leroy Matlock, Bill Byrd, and Satchel Paige.
 Moss had a mixed record against professional teams that year.
 He won against the Memphis Red Sox, but lost games against the Homestead Greys and the Chicago American Giants.

 The Cincinnati Tigers joined the Negro American League in 1937.
 Moss, who continued to pitch for the club, would have 59 strikeouts over 86.1 innings for the year.
 The numbers equate to six strikeouts for every nine innings pitched.
 Moss was again elected to the East Team for the East-West All-Star game.
-This time he would pitch six innings.
+This time, he would pitch six innings.
 Four runs would score while he was on the mound, but only one was earned.
 The East team he played for lost 2 to 7.